 First, Belize is a country with a population hardly bigger than a small city in the U.S. Even including recent illegal and uncounted immigrants from El Salvador, Guatemala and Honduras, the population of the entire country is only about 400,000.

 Most expats seeking retirement or residency are middle-class North Americans, from a society still run by white middle-class North Americans.
-Belize, on the other hand, is a truly multi-cultural society, with Latinos, Creoles, Mestizos, Maya, Garifuna, Asians, and what in the rest of Latin America would be called Gringos, living together in complex and changing relationships.
+Belize, on the other hand, is a truly multi-cultural society, with European-Mestizos, Creoles, Maya, Garifuna, Asians, and what in the rest of Latin America would be called Gringos, living together in complex and changing relationships.
 Living together in probably more harmony than anyone has a right to expect.

 In several areas, Creoles (African descent) dominate – especially in the bureaucracy and security services; increasingly, in other areas Latino Belizeans and immigrants dominate.
 One thing is for certain, though: In this mix, North Americans and Europeans have very limited power.
 Money talks in Belize, of course, as it does everywhere.
 Most of Belize’s tourism industry is owned by foreign interests.
 But much of its industry, banking and agriculture is controlled by multinational companies or by a few wealthy, well-connected Belizean families.

-The emerging Latino majority in Belize has social, religious and political views that are quite different from the views of the average North American, or, even of the typical Belizean Creole.
+The European-Mestizo majority in Belize has social, religious and political views that are quite different from the views of the average North American, or, even of the typical Belizean Creole.
 In many cases, family connections and relationships are more important here than they are in the U.S. or Canada.
 Time is less important.
 Not wanting to disappoint, locals may say “maybe” when “no” would be more accurate.
 Otherwise honest men may take money under the table for getting things moving.
 Values North Americans take for granted, such as “work hard and get ahead,” do not apply in Belize in the same way.
-Physical labor, especially agricultural work and service work, because of the heritage of slavery and colonialism, is viewed as demeaning among the Creole ethnic group, reason why they gravitate to and permeate the government bureaucracy.
+Physical labor, especially agricultural work and service work, because of the heritage of slavery and colonialism, is viewed as demeaning among the Creole ethnic group, reason perhaps why they gravitate to and permeate the government bureaucracy.

-– Source Lan Sluder
+– Contributed By Travel Writer Lan Sluder

 Another Way For Full Residency and Citizenship in Belize